-The Company has the following arrangements in respect of remuneration received or that may be received by the NEOs in the Company's most recently completed fiscal year ended December 31, 2021, in respect of compensating such officers in the event of termination of employment (as a result of resignation, retirement, change of control, etc.) or a change in responsibilities following a change of control.
+The Company has the following arrangements in respect of remuneration received or that may be received by the NEOs in the Company's most recently completed fiscal year ended December 31, 2023, in respect of compensating such officers in the event of termination of employment (as a result of resignation, retirement, change of control, etc.) or a change in responsibilities following a change of control.

-Michael Clark, President and Chief Executive Officer
+Michael Clark, Former President and Chief Executive Officer

 On February 15, 2019, Mr. Clark was appointed President and Chief Executive Officer of the Company and entered into an employment agreement with the Company (the "Clark Agreement").
 Under the Clark Agreement, Mr. Clark is employed for an indefinite period unless terminated in accordance with the terms of the Clark Agreement.
 The Clark Agreement sets out Mr. Clarks annual base salary at \$250,000 per annum.
+Mr. Clark resigned on October 18, 2024.

-Roberto Roberti, Chief Financial Officer
+Roberto Roberti, Former Chief Financial Officer

 On September 13, 2021, Mr. Roberti was appointed as Chief Financial Officer of the Company and entered into an employment agreement (the "Roberti Agreement") with the Company.
-Under the Roberti Agreement, Mr. Roberti is employed for an indefinite period unless terminated in accordance with the terms of the Roberti Agreement.
+Under the Roberti Agreement, Mr. Roberti was employed for an indefinite period unless terminated in accordance with the terms of the Roberti Agreement.
 The Roberti Agreement sets out Mr. Roberti annual base salary at \$230,000 per annum.
+Mr. Roberti resigned on March 10, 2023.